 - Head over to the Signal download page (link opens in a new tab/window).
 Find the section titled Download Signal for YOUR DESKTOP and click the Signal for Mac download link/button.
-Once the download has completed, double-click the .zip file and it will extract Signal.app – drag that file to your Applications folder to install it.
+Once the download has completed, double-click the .dmg file and drag Signal.app to your Applications folder to install it.
 Once that’s done, double-click Signal from your Applications folder to launch it.

 - A window with a large QR code will appear.
 Now it’s time to grab your smartphone.
 Open the Signal app on it and then select the Settings ‘cog’ icon (see screenshot below).

 - Scroll down to the Linked Devices option and select it.

 - If Signal hasn’t already asked for access to your devices camera, it will now.
 Tap OK or Accept to grant it permission.

 - Now hold up your phone and ‘scan’ the QR code on your Macs screen with the camera in your smartphone.

 - Once it’s successfully scanned the QR code a confirmation message will appear – tap Link New Device

 - At this point you can put your smartphone down and turn your attention back to your Mac.

 - The window that used to have the QR code will now ask for you to give Signal a ‘name’ on your Mac.
 The default is probably fine but anything will do.